Bee Pathogen Programme

 - signs of pests – including wax moth, Varroa mites, ants, wasps and small hive beetles.

-Inspectors will check 8 hives at each apiary.
-They will collect bee samples and record specific information for each – including how the hives are managed.
+Inspectors checked 8 hives at each apiary.
+They collected bee samples and recorded specific information for each – including how the hives were managed.

-Bee samples will be sent to both our Animal Health Laboratory (AHL) and our Plant Health and Environment Laboratory (PHEL) for analysis.
-The AHL will check bee samples for viruses – including foulbroods and syndromes.
-The PHEL will use the sample bees to determine both Varroa and Nosema counts per bee for each hive.
+Bee samples were sent to both our Animal Health Laboratory (AHL) and our Plant Health and Environment Laboratory (PHEL) for analysis.
+The AHL checked bee samples for viruses – including foulbroods and syndromes.
+The PHEL used the sample bees to determine both Varroa and Nosema counts per bee for each hive.

-In total, samples will be taken from 60 apiaries every spring and autumn until the end of 2018.
-Inspectors will use the same 60 apiaries for each round of inspections.
+In total, samples were taken from 60 apiaries every spring and autumn until the end of 2018.
+Inspectors used the same 60 apiaries for each round of inspections.

-The study involves MPI staff, MPI-authorised apiary inspectors and certain apiary owners who have agreed to be part of the programme.
+The study involves Biosecurity New Zealand staff, authorised apiary inspectors, and apiary owners who have agreed to be part of the programme.

-The owners of each apiary in the programme will receive their own hive report after each 6-month analysis.
-The report will tell them:
+The owners of each apiary in the programme received their own hive report after each 6-month analysis.
+The report told them:

 - their apiary pathogen load results from both molecular and microscopic testing